tapan111/pdf_answering_ai/README.md

 ## File Structure

-- app.py: Main application code.
+- bot.py: Main application code.
 - Templates.py: HTML and CSS templates for the chat interface.
 - requirements.txt: List of required Python packages.

 ## Code Explanation

-### app.py
+### bot.py

-- *FAISSRetriever Class*: Handles the retrieval of relevant documents from the FAISS index.
+- *FAISSRetriever Class*: Manages the retrieval of pertinent documents from the FAISS index.
 - *get_pdf_text*: Extracts text from uploaded PDF files.
-- *get_text_chunks*: Splits extracted text into manageable chunks.
+- *get_text_chunks*: Divides extracted text into manageable segments.
-- *get_vectorstore*: Vectorizes text chunks and stores them in a FAISS index.
+- *get_vectorstore*: Converts text chunks into vectors and stores them within a FAISS index.
-- *get_conversation_model*: Loads the local T5 model for generating responses.
+- *get_conversation_model*: Loads the local T5 model used for response generation.
-- *generate_response*: Generates a response to the user's query using the T5 model.
+- *generate_response*: Utilizes the T5 model to produce responses based on user queries.
-- *main*: Streamlit app main function that handles file uploads, processing, and chat interface.
+- *main*: Central function of the Streamlit app responsible for handling file uploads, processing tasks, and managing the chat interface.

 ### Templates.py

-- *CSS and HTML Templates*: Contains the styles and structure for the chat interface, including user and bot message templates and the PDF preview window.
+- *CSS and HTML Templates*: This section encompasses the style definitions and structural elements required for the chat interface.
+It includes templates for both user and bot messages, as well as the PDF preview window.
-- *render_pdf*: Function to render PDF files in an iframe for preview.

 ## Acknowledgements